jmpfar/bitgrep/README.md

 $ bitgrep --data-type f64 --file data.raw -m 29.15 -M 36.0
 ```

-In order to find a single literal value you need to use a hack.
+In order to find a single literal value you currently need to use a hack.
 Use a minimum and maximum that is equal to the value you're looking for:

 ```bash
 $ cargo run -- --data-type i128 --file data4.raw -m 36 -M 36 --endian big